-1. Special Education Rights: A Handbook for Maryland Families and Professionals July 2013 edition – a 62 page handbook designed as a guide for helping families navigate the special education system and IEP process.
+1. Special Education Rights: A Handbook for Maryland Families and Professionals 12th Edition (2016) – a 60 page handbook designed as a guide for helping families navigate the special education system and IEP process.
 Includes sample forms and letters.
 (PDF)

-2. The School Discipline Process: A Handbook for Maryland Families and Professionals November 2015 edition – a 38 page handbook about the school discipline process for all students, especially those with disabilities.
+2. The School Discipline Process: A Handbook for Maryland Families and Professionals (2015) – a 44 page handbook about the school discipline process for all students, especially those with disabilities.
 (PDF)